 Tip 2 # Make Decisions Immediately

-During the crisis, you need to use your resources to stop it from spreading.
+During a crisis, you need to use your resources to stop it from spreading.
 At this step, the risk management plan along and the contingency action plan will guide you to respond to the situation.

 Tip 3 # Focus on the Big Picture

 Focus on the big picture rather than trivial details in order to make the right decisions.